jhustinn/jhustinn/README.md

 <h2> Hii! <img src="https://github.com/abdoachhoubi/abdoachhoubi/blob/main/gifs/Hi.gif" width="30"></h2>

 <p>
 I am Student, a passionate self-taught full stack web developer, working in both backend and frontend programming.
-But more on the backend
+But more on the backend.
-I love build an app.
 I have experience in backend, not much in frontend.

 📍 Trying To Reach Mobile Dev. </br>